 Another form of dispute resolution is arbitration.
 Arbitration is similar to mediation in that you come together with your adversary and a third party to discuss a solution to your problem.
 The difference is that the third party, known as the arbiter, makes a legally binding decision on your case.
 Arbitration is more like litigation in this respect — you lose control of the decision.
 The arbiter’s decision, called the “award,” has to follow the law.
 If the arbiter doesn’t apply the correct laws to the decision, then a judge may overturn it.
 You are also allowed to have counsel at an arbitration.
 If you know your adversary is bringing an attorney, you should, too.

 So when should you go to arbitration?
-Since arbitration is based more on the legal issues and less on the personal issues of the case, it is usually recommended for cases that involve money rather, as opposed to a case about a neighbor who keeps blocking your driveway.
+Since arbitration is based more on the legal issues and less on the case’s personal issues, it is usually recommended for cases involving money rather than a case about a neighbor who keeps blocking your driveway.
 Cases like that are best settled in mediation, if possible.

-Arbitration does cost more than mediation, however it is still less than going to court.
-Like anything else, it depends somewhat on where you are geographically.
+Arbitration does cost more than mediation.
+However, it is still less than going to court.
+Like anything else, it depends somewhat on where you are geographical.
 Typical half-day arbitration may cost both you and your adversary anywhere from $500 to $1,000 each.

 There are different types of mediation and arbitration.
-For instance, you can have nonbinding arbitration, which means that if either party doesn’t like the decision, it isn’t binding.
+For instance, you can have nonbinding arbitration, which means that it isn’t binding if either party doesn’t like the decision.
 You can opt for high-low arbitration, which means you and your adversary establish upper and lower limits for the monetary award.
-(For instance, an insurance company would suggest a low amount and the individual with the complaint would suggest a higher amount.)
+(For instance, an insurance company would suggest a low amount, and the individual with the complaint would suggest a higher amount.)
 The arbiter isn’t told about the limits.
-If his or her decision is lower than the low number, then the low number is used, and if it is higher than the high number, the high number is used.
-If the decision falls within the limits, then it becomes the actual amount of the award.
+If their decision is lower than the low number, then the low number is used, and if it is higher than the high number, the high number is used.
+If the decision falls within limits, then it becomes the actual amount of the award.

 Many other variations are possible, as well.
 For more information, go to The WWW Virtual Library: Private Dispute Resolution.